Real Madrid overpower Oviedo 3-0 in La Liga as Mbappe scores twice

 Diaz immediately created a gilt-edged chance for the galloping Fede Valverde when his cushioned pass found the Uruguayan inside the box, but Escandell produced a fingertip save to keep the score at 1-0.

-Kwasi Sibo came within inches of sending the home support wild when, out of nowhere, he struck the post for Oviedo with Courtois rooted to the spot on 81 minutes.
+Kwasi Sibo came within inches of sending the home support wild when, out of nowhere, he struck the post for Oviedo, with Courtois rooted to the spot, on 81 minutes.

 That chance served to wake Madrid up.
-Vinicius won the ball two minutes later and drove forward towards the box before slipping a disguised pass to Mbappe who slotted home first time.
+Vinicius Jr won the ball two minutes later, and drove forward towards the box before slipping a disguised pass to Mbappe, who slotted home first time.

-The Brazilian then scored in the 93rd minute, when Diaz found him in space and he slipped home a composed finish.
+The Brazilian then scored in the 93rd minute, when Diaz found him in space, and he slipped home a composed finish.

-Real Madrid boss Alonso said he enjoyed the game and praised his richly-talented squad.
+Real Madrid boss Alonso said he enjoyed the game and praised his richly talented squad.

 “We have more than 20 players in the squad.
 All of them need to feel important.
-I make decisions that are good for the team,” he told DAZN when asked why Vinicious Junior had started on the bench.
+I make decisions that are good for the team,” he told DAZN when asked why Vinicious Jr had started on the bench.

 “Little by little, we are seeing what we’re doing well and what we need to work on.
 The feelings are good.”

-Real Oviedo goalkeeper Aaron Escandell lamented the “mistakes” his side made when he spoke to DAZN after the match.
+Real Oviedo goalkeeper Escandell lamented the “mistakes” his side made when he spoke to DAZN after the match.

 “In the first half, we didn’t compete as we thought we could.
 Against these teams, mistakes come at a high price,” he said.
 “I want to thank the fans, who I believe set a record attendance.”